 Most people learning Autocad 3D believe it is merely about learning 3D geometry, and they grasp the 3D geometry issues quickly.
-However, if the '3D Design Process' is not covered while learning Autocad 3D, users remain unaware of its significance with the result that Autocad 3D modeling is made to fit within the same old '2D Design Process' - An awkward and inefficient alliance indeed that severely limits the benefits of learning 3D geometry and leads directly to the uncertainties about the value of doing Autocad 3D modeling.
-Are you advanced at Autocad 3D modeling but still using a '2D design process?'
-Do you feel you could be using Autocad 3D techniques more effectively?
-Could you have missed out on the '3D design process' aspects when first learning Autocad 3D?
+However, the '3D Design Process' is not usually covered while learning Autocad 3D, so users often remain unaware of its significance with the result that Autocad 3D modeling is made to fit within the same old '2D Design Process' - An awkward and inefficient alliance indeed that severely limits the benefits of learning 3D geometry and leads directly to the uncertainties about the value of doing 3D Design.

 Here is a typical remark from the feedback we receive about our Autocad training course.

 "I have found your tutorial system absolutly fascinating and incredably easy to use.
 Having to teach myself I found your course so easy to follow.
 Congratulations." - Mr. D. Wood of Downer Energy Services.